kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 Camel case means writing words or phrases without a blank space, using a capitalized letter to separate the words.
 It's very common in Kubernetes terminology.

-Use CamelCase for Kubernetes resources and custom resources.
+Use Camel case for Kubernetes resources and custom resources.
 For plurals, add "s".
 For navigation and titles, use natural language (upper case and blank space).

 ✅ API Gateway is a Kubernetes controller, which operates on APIRule custom resources.
 ⛔️ API Gateway is a Kubernetes controller, which operates on API Rule custom resources.

 If you refer to the code specifically, format it as code, for example, `APIRule` (more details about [code font](03-formatting.md#code-font-and-bold-font)).